Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields: General results on quadratic forms

 \section{General results on quadratic forms}

 In this section, we collect some general results on quadratic forms which will be used in \S\S\ref{mainproof}-\ref{sec_finite}.
-First, in \S\ref{sec_density}, we prove estimates on the number of local representations of integral quadratic forms.
-Then in \S\ref{circle_method}, we state results due to Heath-Brown on the number of integral representations of integral quadratic forms.
-In \S\ref{Vol-Nie}, we apply Heath-Brown's results to the lattice $(L,Q)$ in \S\ref{gspin} and also recall the work of Niedermowwe, which could be viewed as a refinement of Heath-Brown's results.
+First, in \S\ref{sec_density}, we prove estimates on the number of local representations of integral quadratic forms which will be used is Section 5.1.
+Then in \S\ref{circle_method}, we state results due to Heath-Brown on the number of integral representations of integral quadratic forms which will be used in Sections 6 and 7.
+In \S\ref{Vol-Nie}, we apply Heath-Brown's results to the lattice $(L,Q)$ in \S\ref{gspin} and also recall the work of Niedermowwe, which could be viewed as a refinement of Heath-Brown's work - these results are used in Section 6.
 The reader may skip this section first and refer back later.